juiceo/jshare/README.md

 When the time comes to settle your expenses and pay or receive money from someone, you should use another app of your preference to make the transaction: MobilePay, Venmo, etc.

+#### How is this different from Splitwise/Splid/etc.?

+Honestly, I haven't done much digging into these competitors.
+This is a hobby project built by one person, primarily because I find it fun and useful - the aim will never be to achieve world domination in the "split bills" category.
+Feature-wise, those apps will always probably have more things to offer.

+Here's a few things that JShare can promise, though:

+- The app will always be fully free to use
+- It's really good for the use cases that it's made for
+- All features are designed by users, for users - not because the app needs to generate revenue

 ## Design philosophy

 From the start, the goal with building JShare has been to improve on all aspects of existing alternatives - especially in terms of user experience.
 Some high-level design goals have been: